Bismark94/airbnb-clone-project/README.md

 Airbnb Clone Project
 Project Overview
 This project aims to build an Airbnb-like platform allowing users to list, discover, and book properties worldwide.
 The primary goals are:
-Implement a robust user management system (authentication, profiles, roles).
+Implement a robust user management system.

 Develop property management (listings, images, amenities).